 The problem can be solved with the marker having a characteristic frequency spectrum.
 In this paper, we describe the methods for making the new marker and detecting it in blurred and defocused images.
-We call the marker a monospectrum marker.
-The key idea is that the mono-spectrum marker consists of only low-frequency components.
+We call the marker a mono-spectrum marker.
+The key idea is that the mono-spectrum marker consists of only lowfrequency components.
 The frequency components pass through the low-pass filtering of blurring and defocusing with a small loss.
 The markers can be detected in real time with GPUs by analyzing their frequency components.
-For optimal performance under both static and dynamic conditions, the mono-spectrum marker may be combined with current markers.
 Our approach has a relatively high computational cost and thus requires GPU computing.
 We believe the rapidly growing availability of GPUs on mobile devices will make this approach to dealing with blurred and defocused images feasible.